Symfunny No. 2

 The album is called Vera Lynn 100.
 Read about it on the BBC website.

 We wish Dame Vera a very happy birthday!

 Last September we completed the first phase of a recording session for SOMM Records, who specialise in English music.
 We spent two days in the Colosseum in Watford with Barry Wordsworth and the BBC Concert Orchestra, recording a number of less well-known pieces by Elgar.

-We have just completed a second session in Watford, where we recorded Elgar's "From the Bavarian Highlands" as phase 2 of the same package.
+In March we completed a second session in Watford, where we recorded Elgar's "From the Bavarian Highlands" as phase 2 of the same package.
 The recording should be available later this year.

 We in the Chorus are immensely proud of one of our altos, Jessica Curry.

 Not content with winning a BAFTA last year for the music she composed for the award-winning video game, ‘Everybody’s Gone to the Rapture’, Jess now has her very own show on Classic FM.
 Dedicated to symphonic video game music, the 6 week series forms part of Classic FM’s 25th anniversary celebrations, and airs on Saturday evenings from 9pm-10pm, starting April 22.